Home Hospice Tips

 Home Hospice tip #3: Hospice cant do it all.

-The care, attention, support, and resources provided by hospice are amazing.
+The care, attention, support, and resources provided through in-home hospice are amazing.
 That being said, those receiving in-home hospice care may require more support than is provided by hospice.

 Additional care and support may be provided by a spouse, friend, or family member.
 When an individual requires more care (or a family member providing support needs more rest) a private professional in-home caregiver may be considered.